CO-ORGANIZER

 13:40

-Focal Talk: TBD, Belen Masia, associate professor, Computer Science Department, Universidad de Zaragoza (Spain)
+Focal Talk: Towards high-level, intuitive descriptors of material appearance, Belen Masia, associate professor, Computer Science Department, Universidad de Zaragoza (Spain)

 14:10